telerik/blazor-docs/knowledge-base/tilelayout-responsive.md

 ---
 title: Responsive TileLayout
-description: How to adjust the size of the TileLayout container or the browser window size changes.
+description: How to adjust the size of the Tile Layout container or the browser window size changes.
 type: how-to
-page_title: How to make a responsive tilelayout
+page_title: How to make a responsive Tile Layout
 slug: tilelayout-kb-responsive
 position:
 tags: